honne/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 Creating Pipelines
 ==================

-Pipelines are created from artifacts.
+Pipelines are created from *artifacts*.
 A number of artifacts are supplied with CDAP, and custom artifacts can be created by developers.
 An artifact is a blueprint or template that
 |---| with the addition of a configuration file |---| is used to create an application.
 |